Introduction

 A,B and H,I, Representative individual responses of CF and SF after injection of serine (A,B) or cysteine (H,I) at high concentration (10-2M).
 In the two left graphs, the blue color indicates the water/control injection side and the green (serine) or red (cysteine) color indicates the injection side.

-C-F and J-M, Box plots showing swimming speed (C,J), mean position (D,K) and the number of back and forth trips in X and Y (EL and FM) in SF (blue), CF (red) and F2 (green), before (lighter color) or after (darker color) injection of serine 10-2M (C-F) or cysteine 10-2M (J-M).
+C-F and J-M, Box plots showing swimming speed (C,J), mean position along the X-axis (D,K) and the number of back and forth trips in X and Y (EL and FM) in SF (blue), CF (red) and F2 (green), before (lighter color) or after (darker color) injection of serine 10-2M (C-F) or cysteine 10-2M (J-M).
 Values are calculated over a 15 minutes period.
 Black lines link the « before odor » and « after odor » value of each individual fish.
 Numbers close to black dots indicate the identity of outlier individuals.
 P-values from paired Mann-Whitney tests are shown.
 The number of fish tested is indicated.

 G and N, Change in swimming patterns elicited after injection of 10-2M serine (G) or cysteine (N) in SF and CF (F2 not shown).
 Fisher’s exact tests.